jinyang628/telegram-react-notification/README.md

-# telegram-react-notification
+# Message Reactors Bot

-DMs Telegram users who reacted to a particular message
+Tag users who do not react to a particular Telegram message.
+Used for organizing games